rikedyp/documentation/language-reference-guide/docs/system-functions/shell.md

 If the command does not depend on any shell features, then direct execution should be used as it has lower overhead.

+!!!
+Info "Information"
+    This difference in performance can be very significant, especially under Microsoft Windows where PowerShell is the default.
+    Direct calls can be 5-10x faster.

+    See [the example below](#example-using-cmdexe-microsoft-windows) for information about how to use `cmd.exe` instead of PowerShell.

 ## Return Value

 The result is a five element nested vector: